mozilla-services/docs/source/server-devguide/code.rst

 - package/wsgiapp.py: the web application itself.
 - package/controller.py: the web controller to start adding features.
 - package/run.py: the bootstrap file used by Gunicorn to run the app.
-- package/tests/functional/: a minimal functiunal test using WebTest.
+- package/tests/functional/: a minimal functional test using WebTest.

 XXX